raganwald/raganwald.github.com/_posts/2018-05-20-we-dont-need-no-stinking-recursion.md

 }
 ```

-To use `multirec`, we need four pieces:
+To use `multirec`, we plug four functions into its template:

 1. An `indivisible` predicate function.
 It should report whether the problem we're solving is too small to be divided.
 It's simplicity itself for our counting leaves problem: `node => node instanceof Leaf`.
 2. A `value` function that determines what to do with a value that is indivisible.
 For counting, we return `1`: `leaf => 1`